 Message from the President – 2017

-I look forward to seeing you during the year!
+I hope to see you during the year.